netgvarun2012/AirlineUseCase/assessment.md

 Share us your thoughts on how you will design the pricing system.
 Write down/sketch your thoughts on how you will design the algorithm and how it can be deployed.

+Dynamic pricing is a broad strategy that involves adjusting prices in real-time based on various factors, such as demand, supply, competitor pricing, and other market conditions.

+Let's take an example use-case of Uber!

+_During periods of excessive demand or scarce supply i.e. when there are far more riders than drivers Uber increases its normal fares with a multiplier whose value depends upon the scarcity of available drivers._

+Concepts from good old Microeconomics is used to calculate the market price for riders and drivers alike.

+In more technical terms, the Goal of surge pricing is to find the ‘equilibrium price’ at which driver supply matches rider demand and rider’s wait time is minimized.
+This is because Uber can not afford to have a scenario when demand > supply at crunch times in major cities!

+**Modelling**:
+- Suppose there are ‘n’ locations.

+**On demand side:**
+- Demand at location ‘i’ :
+    - Di ⇒ ai - bi pi
+Here, the variable 'p' typically represents the price of the product or service, and 'D' represents the quantity demanded.
+In this specific model, the negative sign in front of ‘b’ indicates an inverse relationship between price and quantity demanded.
+This is consistent with the law of demand, which states that, all else being equal, as the price of a good or service increases, the quantity demanded decreases, and vice versa.

+Below formulation is a demonstration for 2 locations:

+**On supply side:**
+When building a supply model, one has to take into account the relationship between 2 locations:

+**S1 = c1 + dP1 - Q12 P2** (When price at say Clementi (Singapore) goes up, supply at NUS goes down, so negative relationship).
+**S2 = c2 + dP2 - Q21P1**

+Since the primary goal of dynamic pricing is to optimize revenue by setting prices that reflect changing market dynamics and consumer behavior, We need to define an objective function

+The objective function is formulated to maximize the revenue, which is represented by the sum of the products of prices and the minimum of demand and supply for two products:

+              _maximize P1 . min(D1,S1) + P2 . min(D2,S2)_

+**Decision Variable**:
+The decision variables are the prices for the two products:
+          _P1, P2 >=0_

+**Constraints**:
+Constraints involve the relationships between demand, supply, and pricing for each product.
+For Product 1:
+            _S1 = c1 + d1P1 - Q12P2_
+              _D1 = a1 - b1P1_

+For Product 1:
+            _S2 = c2 + d2P2 - Q21P1_
+              _D2 = a2 - b2P2_

+For solving such optimization problem, **Gurobi** is a popular commercial  solver known for its efficiency and performance.
+Other options include **IBM CPLEX, SciPy Optimization, Pyomo**.

+In terms of machine learning, we can integrate this dynamic pricing optimization with a trained MachineLearning Model which can enhance the model's ability to adapt to complex, non-linear relationships, and changing market conditions.

+- For that , We need to gather historical data on prices, demand, and other relevant factors.
+- Identify relevant features that can influence pricing decisions.
+These may include demand drivers, seasonality, competitor prices, and any other factors that impact your pricing strategy.
+- Model selection : Regression model, time-series model, reinforcement model cam worl out well.
+- Train the model.
+- Validation and deployment.

+We can develop separate pricing models or parameters for each city.
+This involves training machine learning models independently for each city or adjusting coefficients in your optimization model based on city-specific characteristics.

+# Assuming the city-specific regression models are 'reg_model_cityA' and 'reg_model_cityB'
+_predicted_prices_cityA = reg_model_cityA.predict(new_data_cityA)
+predicted_prices_cityB = reg_model_cityB.predict(new_data_cityB)_

+# Integrate predicted prices into optimization model for each city
+model.setObjective(predicted_prices_cityA[0] * min(D1, S1) + predicted_prices_cityA[1] * min(D2, S2) +
+                   predicted_prices_cityB[0] * min(D1, S1) + predicted_prices_cityB[1] * min(D2, S2), sense=GRB.MAXIMIZE)

+In terms of deployment, We can Choose a platform for deploying the pricing model.
+This could be a cloud platform like AWS, Azure, or Google Cloud, or an on-premises server.
+Cloud platforms often provide convenient services for deploying and managing machine learning models.
+We can expose our model through an API (Application Programming Interface) so that other systems or applications can make requests to our pricing model.
+This enables real-time communication between your pricing model and the systems that need pricing decisions.

+We can also think of implementing A/B testing to evaluate the performance of the dynamic pricing system.
+Test different pricing strategies on a subset of users to gather insights into the impact of changes before deploying them broadly.

+For comprehensive deployment strategy, please take a look at the deployment sketch above section 1.4

 <p style="color:blue"><i> Write your answer here </i> </p>

 #### 2.2